Mali-bee/tip-calculator-app/README.md

 # tip-calculator-app
-building an application to help calculate tips
+building an application that helps calculate tips and amounts per person